Sometimes what seems to be a Ridiculously Human Robot

 - The Space Pirate Grey Roger liked using these as Mecha-Mooks in Triplanetary.

 - The Buffybot, who didn't pull off snappy lines the way the original model did.
 "That'll put marzipan in your pie plate, Bingo!"
+She still fooled the other Scoobies though, to the real Buffy's annoyance.

 - Also Ted, the evil robot who tried to romance Buffy's mother.
-He qualified for Ridiculously Human (albeit a reject from Leave It To Beaver) until Buffy kicked him down the stairs, at which point he ran into hardware trouble.
+He qualified for Ridiculously Human (albeit a reject from Leave It to Beaver) until Buffy kicked him down the stairs, at which point he ran into hardware trouble.

 - And April.
 In deliberate contrast to Ted, everyone who met her figured out she was a robot in ten seconds, leading to a Crowning Moment of Funny when her creator Warren announces this as a shocking revelation.